alex-petrenko/sample-factory/docs/09-environment-integrations/mujoco.md

 #### List of Supported Environments

 Specify the environment to run with the `--env` command line parameter.
-The following MuJoCo v4 environments are supported out of the box, and more enviornments can be added as needed in `sf_examples.mujoco.mujoco.mujoco_utils`
+The following MuJoCo v4 environments are supported out of the box, and more environments can be added as needed in `sf_examples.mujoco.mujoco.mujoco_utils`

 | MuJoCo Environment Name   | Sample Factory Command Line Parameter |
 | ------------------------- |---------------------------------------|